dequevedo/poc-dnd-spring-boot/README.md

 ```

 ### Some features of this project
-1. (WIP) Factory and Strategy patterns
+1. Factory and Strategy patterns
 2. (TODO) Spring Batch
 3. (TODO) Sync and Async functions